 Due to the popularity of Windows operating system, most software in the world are WMI-enabled, and receive or process WMI information.
 However, you need a separate software to interpret this WMI information, and this is why we have WMI monitoring tools.

-Here’s the Best WMI Monitoring Tools & Software:
+Here’s the Best WMI Monitoring Tools & Software of 2019:

 Here’s a detailed look into each of these WMI Monitoring Tools along with some Features and their Capabilities.